 A little while ago I bought a whole load of old coffee bean sacks… And got the Best Free Cup of Coffee Ever.
 I have lots of ideas for the old sacks and precious little time!
 But I did do something with one of the sacks.
-I made a rug.
+I made a Coffee Bean Sack Rug.
 It looks great and was fairly straightforward.
-I used some 50 millimetre wide black cotton binding to bind the edges of the rug (to stop fraying) and give the rug a strong border.

 The coffee bean sacks are usually made of jute which is hard wearing.
 Great for rugs.
 However the will have been holding some quite heavy coffee beans so you will want to make sure the weave is intact and there is no fraying.